MicrosoftDocs/azure-docs/articles/azure-signalr/signalr-concept-performance.md

 > [!NOTE]
 >
-> Increase the default server connections from 5 to 40 on every app server to avoid possible unbalanced server connections to ASRS.
+> Increase the default server connections from 5 to 40 on every app server to avoid possible unbalanced server connections to Azure SignalR Service.
 >
-> The client connection number, message size, message sending rate, and SKU tier have impact on overall performance for **broadcast**
+> The client connection number, message size, message sending rate, and SKU tier affect the overall performance for **broadcast**.

 ### Send to group

-**Send-to-group** has similar traffic pattern except that after clients establishing WebSocket connections with ASRS, they must join groups before they can send message to a specific group.
+**Send-to-group** has similar traffic pattern except that after clients establishing WebSocket connections with Azure SignalR Service, they must join groups before they can send message to a specific group.
 The traffic flow is illustrated by the following diagram.

 ![Send To Group](./media/signalr-concept-performance/sendtogroup.png)

-Group member and group count are two factors with impact on the performance.
+Group member and group count are two factors that affect performance.
 To simplify the analysis, we define two kinds of groups: small group and big group.